 Eligibility: Available for businesses hiring eligible individuals into ongoing jobs.

-Provider Assistance: If you fill an ongoing position with the help of TURSA, a Workforce Australia, Transition to Work and Disability Employment provider, TURSA may offer you a wage subsidy.
+Provider Assistance: If you fill an ongoing position with the help of TURSA, a Workforce Australia, Transition to Work and Inclusive Employment Australia, TURSA may offer you a wage subsidy.

 Purpose: The subsidy helps cover initial hiring costs, ensuring the success of the new employee.